-During the induction period in the early weeks of the autumn term, students may change course after discussion with and agreement from their head of Hall.
-Students are expected to catch up on any work in their new subject.
-From 19th October 2022, students are not permitted to change course as the work needed to catch up is too significant.
+During the induction period in the early weeks of the autumn term, students may change course after discussion with and agreement from their Head of Hall.
+Students are expected to meet the course entry requirements and to catch up on any work in their new subject.
+From 18th October 2023, students are not permitted to change course as the work needed to catch up is too significant.

-The Government recently informed colleges that, as part of the efforts to support students in light of the pandemic, students must complete an additional 40 Guided Learning Hours over the academic year.
+Recent government guidance means that students must complete an additional 40 Guided Learning Hours over the academic year.
 Where a student's programme of study does not meet the required Guided Learning Hours, they will be allocated an additional period from a range of 'Loreto Extra' provision, this might include: Advanced Literacy or Numeracy, Subject Support Programme, Remote Study Programme, Directed Study Period or an enrichment activity.
 These options will be discussed with Lower Sixth students at enrolment.

 The College takes great care to enrol students on to correct programmes of study and will provide much support to enable students to make excellent progress.
 Students' progress on their programmes of study is regularly monitored and reviewed.
+We encourage all parents/carers to monitor their child's progress by accessing the regular Progress Reviews available on the Parent Portal and to discuss their child's progress and attainment with them.
+Parents/carers are able to contact the student's Head of Hall if they have concerns or wish to discuss their child's progress.
 Where students persistently fail assessments, the College may make changes to a student's programme of studty and/or examination entries in the best interest of a student.

-Transition from Lower to Upper Sixth is not automatic; all students' progress in the Lower Sixth year is reviewed before decisions are made regarding whether they are able to continue into Upper Sixth.
+Transition from Lower to Upper Sixth is not automatic; students' progress and attainment need to demonstrate that they are able to successfully cope with the increased challenge of Upper Sixth study.
+All students' progress in the Lower Sixth year is reviewed before decisions are made regarding whether they are able to continue into Upper Sixth.
 Where students are unable to continue into Upper Sixth parents/carers will be informed and careers support offered to students to help them plan their next steps.